mattcieslak/hbcd-docs/docs/measures/mri/quant.md

 **Acronym/Brief Name**: B1+ map
 **Construct**: MRI acquisition

-The HBCD MRI protocol includes a short MRI acquisition (<1min) to measure the B1+ field.
-B1+ maps are used to calibrate the flip angle measurements required for accurate and reliable estimation of the T1, T2 and PD maps from the QALAS images.
-Ideally, the flip angle that is prescribed on the MRI scanner would be uniform across the entire imaging volume.
-However, due to variations and inhomogeneities in the B1+ field, the prescribed flip angle can vary across the imaging volume.
-The B1+ map represents this spatially-varying field over the image and can be used to calibrate flip angle measurements.
-Since the transmit, B1+ field is spatially smooth and slowly varying, course resolutions of these scans are acceptable, which result in fast acquisition times.
-There are many different methods that measure the B1+ fields, and the MRI vendors have different ones readily available on their platform.
-For the purposes of our MRI protocol, on the GE and Philips scanner, the actual flip angle (AFI) method was used (Yarnykh VL, 2007), whereas on the Siemens scanner, the pre-saturation turbo-flash-readout sequence was used.
-The duration of these acquisitions were ~30-45s for all three types of scanner vendors (Siemens, GE, Philips).
+The HBCD MRI protocol includes a brief acquisition (<1 minute) to measure the B1+ field.
+B1+ maps are used to calibrate the flip angle measurements required for accurate and reliable estimation of the T1, T2 and proton density (PD) maps from QALAS images.
+Ideally, the flip angle prescribed on the MRI scanner would be uniform across the entire imaging volume.
+However, due to variations and inhomogeneities in the B1+ field, the actual flip angle can vary spatially.
+The B1+ map represents this spatially varying field and is used to correct flip angle measurements.
+Because the transmit B1+ field is spatially smooth and changes gradually, coarse resolutions are sufficient for these scans, allowing for fast acquisition times.

+Various methods exist for measuring B1+ fields, and MRI vendors provide different implementations on their platforms.
+For the HBCD protocol, GE and Philips scanners use the Actual Flip Angle Imaging (AFI) method (Yarnykh 2007) while Siemens scanners use the pre-saturation turbo-flash-readout sequence.
+Acquisition times are approximately 30–45 seconds across all three scanner types (Siemens, GE, and Philips).

 ### Quality Control & Known Issues
-QC procedures include visual inspection of the image quality of the acquired magnitude images.
-Different sites might have different criteria for what a motion degraded B1+ mapping scan looks like.
+QC procedures include visual inspection of image quality.
+Subject matter experts note that different sites might have different criteria for what a motion-degraded B1+ mapping scan looks like.

 <details class="collapsible references">
   <summary class="references" style="font-size: 1.2em; margin: 0 0 5x;">References</summary>